 ALAA Constitution (Revised 30 January 2020)

-Keep up to date with ALAA for the development of teaching, learning and research in applied linguistic.
+Keep up to date through ALAA for developments in teaching, learning, research and advocacy in Applied Linguistics.